Inflation. War. Pandemic.

 To calculate Burn Multiple, divide net cash burn by net new ARR for a given time period.

-Burn Multiple helps capture several problematic aspects of the company’s financial health and growth:
+Burn Multiple helps capture several problematic aspects of the company’s financial health and red flags in the balance sheet:

 - The risk incurred through each invested dollar